makersacademy/airport_challenge/README.md

 1. Fill out your learning plan self review for the week: https://github.com/makersacademy/learning_plan_november2015 (edit week 1 - you can edit directly on Github)
 2. Fork this repo, and clone to your local machine
-3. run the command `gem install bundle`
+3. Run the command `gem install bundle` (if you don't have bundle already)
 4. When the installation completes, run `bundle`
 3. Complete the following task: